 I am a mid-40’s American who moved to Canada as a permanent resident in 2020 with his wife and daughter.
-With an investment portfolio of over $1.3 million USD, annual expenses of around $60,000 CAD (~$45K USD), and no debt outside of a $200,000 CAD mortgage (~165K USD), we are basically financially independent.
+With an investment portfolio of over $1.3 million USD, annual expenses of around $75,000 CAD (~$60K USD), and no debt outside of a $200,000 CAD mortgage (~165K USD), we closing in on financial independence.
 We never earned particularly large sums of money, nor do we have an extremely frugal lifestyle.
 Our investing approach doesn’t rely on luck, research, or complexity.
 In fact, it can be summed up in a sentence: We invest 30-40% of our income in low cost index funds, 90/10 stocks to bonds.

 My goal with this site is to do two things.
 First of all, I want to share about our journey to financial independence, hoping to both demystify the subject and empower others to realize that it is more attainable than you may think.
 Second, since we’ve moved to Canada, I am now learning a lot about crossborder finance and investing.
 This does add a certain amount of complexity, but my goal is still to keep things as simple as possible, sharing it here both to check my own understanding, and to hopefully make it a bit more accessible.

 How It Started

 My mom taught me two very important financial lessons that really got me off on the right track from a young age.
 First, she instilled in me a passion for investing early and often, with a buy and hold approach.
 I bought my first mutual fund (I believe it was Fidelity Contrafund) when I was a freshman in high school.
 Throughout my teens and twenties, we would exchange stock and mutual fund ideas.
 This was before I “graduated” to index funds only.
 The second financial lesson I got from my mother was to pay of my credit card, in full, every month.
 I got my first credit card at age 16, so I have done that for over 330 months (and counting).
 This has served me incredibly well, with the unintended benefit of laying the groundwork for my becoming an enthusiastic travel hacker.